La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - lo:
   - definitions:
     - 1:
+      - type: descriptor
+      - implicit quantifiers:
+        - outer:
+          - su'o:
+            - translation: at least one
+            - comment: implying there exists at least one thing that truly is X.
+        - inner:
+          - ro:
+            - translation: all
+            - comment: referring to all the things that truly are X.
       - definition: The sumti "lo X" refers to one or more of all the things that truly are X (where X is a selbri).
 It asserts the existence of things that actually fit the description.
 Equivalent to bare selbri without a gadri
       - examples:
         - 1: